upstarter/automata/README.md

 Automata Project Slack Channel](https://join.slack.com/t/automata-org/shared_invite).

-Currently `Automata` is being developed as a single-node (machine) and single automaton system to keep things elementary to start, but the architecture is in place to achieve the goal of a multi-node (full fault tolerance) and multi-automaton (hence the name, automata) distributed system in the not-too-distant future.
+Currently `Automata` is being developed as a single-node (machine) and single automaton system, but the architecture is in place to achieve the goal of a multi-node (full fault tolerance) and multi-automaton (hence the name, automata) distributed system in the not-too-distant future.

 ### Engineering Standards & Best Practices
 Check the #dev or #testing channels on [slack]((https://join.slack.com/t/automata-org/shared_invite)) for questions/info.
 #### Design Standards
 1. Abstraction & Modularity are key.
-If its more than a 5-10 lines, put it in a unit Function, Module or Struct that is tested and named well (by its role in the context if possible, rather than its data type or random name).
+Spend the time and/or ask others to find the right abstraction.
+In terms of modularity, If its more than 10-20 lines, put it in a unit Function, Module or Struct that is tested and named well (by its role in the context if possible, rather than its data type or random name).
 2. Meta-programming will be heavily used as this is a framework, but it is important to know where it is useful and where its not.
 It is wise not to overuse clever meta-programming magic (a common complaint about rails).
 If your not sure, ask.
 Or use the force Luke (if your a Jedi).
 3. Use function pattern matching over Enum and other forms of enumeration as it is usually faster and cleaner.
 4. If your not sure how to do something, rather than do a hack, put a skeleton in place and submit a PR so a more senior engineer can provide guidance.

+#### Coding Standards
+1. Write defensively.
+Always think about what can go wrong, what will happen on invalid input, and what might fail, which will help you catch many bugs before they happen.

-#### Coding & PR Review Standards
+#### PR Review Standards
 1. No shortcuts or Rush Jobs.
 Quality is job #1.
 We are creating something of very high quality, built to stand the test of time.
+Strive for 0% technical debt (the best kind of debt).
+Frameworks are poorly suited to “agile” practices, since they require foresight and a lot of generic capabilities.
+Today's emphasis on “agile” development is predicated on the developer's ignorance of what is required.
+Frameworks cannot be developed in that manner, since they are generic and devoid of ultimate functionality.
+They are all about potential, not actual end-user functionality.
 If you don't know the best way to do something, ask a core team member, or reach out to the very helpful Elixir community.
 See the [list of resources](#help).
 2. Code Reviews by core team members are required before merging and must be escalated if there is even the slightest concern of a design/logic flaw or incomplete testing.
 Imagine your building a rocket to mars and putting you and your family on it.
 Would you commmit that spaghetti code now?
 4. Every PR should have test coverage unless it is a trivial change or is approved by 2 core team members or designated reviewers.
-5. The Benevelant Dictator For Live ([BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)) — [upstarter](https://github.com/upstarter), is a major [stickler](https://dictionary.cambridge.org/us/dictionary/english/stickler) when it comes to architecture, design & code quality.
-Be warned. 😉
+5. The BD ([BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)) — [upstarter](https://github.com/upstarter), is a major [stickler](https://dictionary.cambridge.org/us/dictionary/english/stickler) when it comes to architecture, design, code quality, proper abstractions, and attention to detail.
+Be warned and feel entirely free to keep him informed of his failures to follow his own strict quality requirements. 😉

 #### Testing Standards
 In Progress.
 Property Testing?
 Permutation Testing?
 Join the conversation on [The Automata Project Slack Channel](https://join.slack.com/t/automata-org/shared_invite)

+1. Unit tests test the unit of behavior, not the unit of implementation.
+Changing the implementation, without changing the behavior or having to change any of your tests is the goal, although not always possible.
+So where possible, treat your test objects as black boxes, testing through the public API without calling private methods or tinkering with state.
 ##### <a name="help"></a>Where to ask for help:

 1. [The Automata Project Slack Channel](https://join.slack.com/t/automata-org/shared_invite/enQtOTI5OTUyNTM5MDA5LTliZTM2NmI3OWI1YmM1ZjZjYzQ5OTFmM2JiNDFiMTE5OWJkYTIzZGI5YTVkZDM1YzdjMDQ3NDI2NGQ0ZmQ1Y2I)